 - Funding research, equipment, and core facilities that enable scientists and engineers to develop devices, technologies, drugs, and therapies that improve human health, protect the environment and improve efficiencies in energy production and use.

 - Supporting endeavors leading to the creation of intellectual property and economic growth

-- Educating the next generation of students who will shape California science and technology — the academic researchers, industry leaders, and policymakers of the future
+- Supporting the next generation of students who will shape California science and technology — the academic researchers, industry leaders, and policymakers of the future

 - Facilitating collaboration between research groups within UCSC and with the other QB3 campuses